zilishen/documentation/content/includes/acm/installation/upgrade-acm-offline.md

 {{%/tab%}}
 {{</tabs>}}

-When installing API Connectivity Manager, you may need a newer version of NGINX Management Suite.
-The installation process will notify you of any version requirements before installing API Connectivity Manager and any dependent packages, including NGINX Management Suite.
-You may cancel the installation process if a backup of the NGINX Management Suite is needed before upgrading.
+When installing API Connectivity Manager, you may need a newer version of NGINX Instance Manager.
+The installation process will notify you of any version requirements before installing API Connectivity Manager and any dependent packages, including NGINX Instance Manager.
+You may cancel the installation process if a backup of the NGINX Instance Manager is needed before upgrading.

 3. Enable the API Connectivity Manager services: